 A DUI in Norcross can have serious consequences on your life.
 Even if this is your first altercation with the law, you need a skilled and competent DUI Lawyer in Norcross on your side.
 At The Law Offices of Richard S. Lawson, our Norcross DUI Lawyers have over 25 years of experience representing individuals charged with drunk driving.
-We have handled thousands of DUI cases and achieved favorable outcomes for many clients.
+Our founder, Richard Lawson, worked as a DUI prosecutor before opening his own firm.
+His knowledge of how the prosecution thinks helps us achieve excellent results for our clients.
 Call now for a free no-obligation case evaluation.

 First DUI Penalties in Norcross

 If you are a first-time offender, the following penalties may apply:

 - License suspension for up to 1 year

 - DUI alcohol or drug treatment program

 - Completion of a DUI Risk Reduction program

 - Attendance of a MADD Impact Victim Panels